 The riding position is neutral and comfortable and keeps you relaxed, particularly your arms, and the footpegs did not touch down once.The quickshifter was OK without being great, and could do with a shorter kill time between shifts in the lower gears.
 Engine braking I found a little too heavy into the slower corners but fine everywhere else.

 The F3 800 features a three-cylinder, four stroke engine with DOHC and four-valves per cylinder.
-Compression is a higher 13.3:1 compared to the F3 675, while the larger stroke is due to the 675 being sleeved down for WSS competition.
-The rev limit has also been lowered to 13,500rpm to ensure engine longevity.
+Compression is a higher 13.3:1 compared to the F3 675, while stroke is 79mm.
+The rev limit has been lowered to 13,500rpm.

 Power is up to 148hp at the crank, with three 50mm throttle-bodies – one per cylinder – with two injectors each serving to deliver fuel and controlled by the Mikuni RbW and MVICS system, with an increased rate of flow over the 675.